 It has a removable, two position pocket clip, and quick detach plastic tailcap which allows you multiple ways of carrying the light.
 The pocket clip is not clipped on the flashlight body which is commonly done by cheaper lights.
 The tail cap (or the head) should be unscrewed in order to put it in.

 The flashlight is made from nickel-plated brass which is very durable and helps resists scratching and corrosion.
+Compared to other flashlights, the Titan plus has a well built body and it shows when you handle and use it.
+It has a nice heft, easy to hold and use, and has a well designed pocket clip.
 If you need a reliable and the best AAA flashlight, you can’t go wrong with SureFire Titan Plus.

 This is another solid, lightweight, and compact light.
 One of the best LED keychain flashlight and one of the smallest AAA flashlight in our list.

 There are three modes, using common twist operation to turn the light on and change modes.
 The lowest mode is firefly which emits 0.04 lumens, 12 lumens on mid, and 120 lumens on high.
 An extra strobe function is also available using 120 lumens.